axelboc/taekwon/README.md

 - The Jury President interface is protected by a configurable password.
 - Jury Presidents have to manually accept Corner Judges who try to join their rings.

 These two features prevent unauthorised users from using the system quite effectively, but are no silver bullet.
 Because it runs on a local network, the system doesn't use SSL or any other kind of encryption.
-All data exchanged betwen the server and the clients is transmitted in clear, including the clients' identifiers.
+All data exchanged between the server and the clients is transmitted in clear, including the clients' identifiers.
 This means that anyone connected to the Wi-Fi network could technically intercept and misuse this data, which is why you should strongly consider [securing the network](#set-up-a-local-wi-fi-network).

 ## Reference